 In an Ayurveda retreat, you will undergo a thorough assessment related to your lifestyle, personal health, etc. by an Ayurveda specialist.
 Depending on your Dosha (Vata, Pitta or Kapha) type, you will be prescribed the perfect Ayurveda program to balance your individual constitution.

 Some of the popular locations for Ayurveda retreats in Kerala are Varkala, Trivandrum, Mararikulam, Palakkad, Thrissur, and Kovalam.
-These locations feature some of the best luxury yoga retreats that are the epitome of tranquility, peace, world class treatments and of course, amiable hospitality.
+These locations feature some of the best yoga schools in kerala and luxury yoga retreats that are the epitome of tranquility, peace, world class treatments and of course, amiable hospitality.

 You can also be a part of numerous additional activities offered at the retreats such as boat rides, bicycling, hiking, water-sport activities, elephant bathing and more while enjoying your stay in ‘God’s Own Country’. “